 It’s a common misconception that only low-rise buildings up to two or three stories can be built with cold formed steel.
-Many also think that CFS is limited to small, non-critical interior or exterior framing applications.
+Many also think that cold formed steel (CFS) is limited to small, non-critical interior or exterior framing applications.
 But this couldn’t be further from the truth.
 The structural integrity of CFS framing suits mid-rise buildings as well.

-Combined with the well-known economic benefits; CFS has taken the construction industry to new horizons with faster, higher quality and more sustainable construction of residential and commercial buildings around the world. [blog links]
+Combined with the well-known economic benefits; cold formed steel has taken the construction industry to new horizons with faster, higher quality and more sustainable construction of residential and commercial buildings around the world.

 In this article, we’ll cover the proven suitability of CFS - and its other many benefits - for taller buildings.

-The American Iron and Steel Institute (AISI) provides guidelines that govern the production of CFS components in North America and recognize the utility of CFS as a worthwhile structural material for common types of buildings.
+The American Iron and Steel Institute (AISI) provides guidelines that govern the production of CFS components in North America and recognize the utility of cold formed steel as a worthwhile structural material for common types of buildings.

-While conventional wisdom has long held that structural CFS can be used for buildings up to 10 stories tall, a recent engineering analysis by the Steel Framing Industry Association (SFIA) revealed that CFS can support buildings of up to an astonishing 40 levels.
+While conventional wisdom has long held that structural CFS can be used for buildings up to 10 stories tall, an engineering analysis by the Steel Framing Industry Association (SFIA) revealed that cold formed steel can support buildings of up to an astonishing 40 levels.

 Why is this the case?
 The arrangement of CFS load-bearing components (which included standard C-shaped studs and typical spacings) in the feasibility study was able to meet all requirements for distribution of live and dead loads throughout the building.

 This has big implications for the fast-growing urban centres of the world.
-While high-rise applications may be some years away still, studies such as the SFIA report hold promise for the ongoing development of multi-level residential projects in burgeoning cities using CFS.
+While high-rise applications may be some years away still, studies such as the SFIA report hold promise for the ongoing development of multi-level residential projects in burgeoning cities using cold formed steel.

-- Project timelines are typically reduced with CFS construction, leading to improved cash flow on the side of owners, as well as faster ROI.
+- Project timelines are typically reduced with cold formed steel construction, leading to improved cash flow on the side of owners, as well as faster ROI.

 - Lower risk insurance is likely, given the general safety benefits of steel over and above other materials (such as wood).